Selena Gomez: Why Her Friends Allegedly Want Her To Dump The Weeknd

 While Selena Gomez did end up taking a break from social media, the supposed fact that she’s already recording a new album is worrying her friends and her fans — especially since her decision to start dating again also came out of the blue.

-Because she’s now said to be seeing The Weeknd, the “Hands To Myself” songstress has already formed a handful of enemies, starting with Bella Hadid, the ex-girlfriend.
+Because she’s now said to be seeing The Weeknd, the “Hands To Myself” songstress has already formed a handful of enemies, reportedly starting with Bella Hadid, the ex-girlfriend.

 Daily Mail claimed earlier this week that Bella is furious about Selena and The Weeknd’s romance, mainly because she had considered Gomez as a good friend of hers.